Average Reading Time: 4 minutes and 33 seconds

 Originally, my 24-year-old daughter and 18-year-old son were going to join me for this Sprint Triathlon.
 As it turned out, my son injured his shoulder in a soccer tournament before the race, so just Devaki (my daughter who teaches the yoga portions on my DVDs) did it with me.
 We challenged these Ayurvedic principles pretty intensely – as we only trained for two weeks for this triathlon.
 Granted, it was only a 525 yard swim, 10 mile bike ride and a 3.1 mile run.
 The race sounded easy, but we should have been concerned by the name – The Lookout Mountain Triathlon.

 That said, Devaki did fantastic with a first place finish in her age group, and I took 4th place in mine.
-Not bad, but we are planning another at the end of the summer to rock these Ayurvedic Exercise strategies, which include Nasal Breathing, Fox Running and Chasing The Rabbit.
+Not bad, but we are planning another at the end of the summer to rock these Ayurvedic Exercise strategies, which include Nose Breathing, Fox Running and Chasing The Rabbit.
 Read on and watch the 3-part video training to learn more about each strategy in detail.

-Nasal Breathing (Effortless Exercise)
+Nose Breathing (Effortless Exercise)